sveetch/dependency-comb/docs/cli.rst

             echo "django==3.2.1" | dependency_comb analyze -

     Options:
-    --filekey FILEPATH  A simple text file which only contains the Libraries.io API key to use to request the API.
-It is required since API is restricted.
-Default to 'librariesio-key.txt'.
     --cachedir DIRPATH  A directory where to look for API request cache.
 It is looked for cache file per package and if any, avoid any request for a package details.
 There is not any mechanic